 Our new rear-wheel drive/all-wheel drive BEV flexible architecture will underpin a range of emotive vehicles slated for production between now and 2030, including active lifestyle vehicles with great driving dynamics, cargo vehicles for those whole value space and versatility for their commercial needs, pickups delivering legendary Built Ford Tough capability on mid-size trucks, rugged SUVs for our adventure-seeking customers, and high-margin, high-demand larger two- and three-row SUVs for families around the world, like Explorer, and Lincoln Aviator.Hau Thai-Tang, Chief Product Platform and Operations Officer, Ford (Delivering Ford+/Capital Markets Day 2021)

-Ford may have begun the Ranger EV groundwork, but it could be at least two years before a working prototype is unveiled to the media.
+Ford may have started the groundwork for the Ranger EV, but it will likely take at least two years before the company shows a prototype to the media.

 Ford Ranger & Ford xEV sales soar in the United States

-Ford has announced that its Ranger and electrified vehicles have made new first-half sales records in 2021 in the United States.
+In H1 2021, Ford’s Ranger and electrified vehicles made new first-half sales records in the United States.
 For the Ranger, H1 2021 was the best first half since 2005, with a total sales of 58,371 units.
 Compared to H1 2020 (45,988 units), this is an improvement of 26.9%.
-Ford’s electrified vehicle sales made a new all-time high for the first half in 2021 – 56,570 units.
-Compared to H1 2020, the electrified sales increased by 117%.
+Ford’s electrified vehicle sales for the first half in 2021 stood at 56,570 units.
+Compared to H1 2020, sales increased by 117%.
+The YTD xEV sales count stands at 83,579 units as of September 2021.
 These stats together make a Ranger Hybrid all the more compelling as a potential product.

 James Farley Jr., President & CEO of Ford, told The Verge Editor-in-Chief Nilay Patel on a Decoder podcast that Ford is a leader in markets like South Africa, Australia, and Europe with the Ranger.
 Ranger customers in some regions do 700-800 mile journeys.
 The technology (and the charging infrastructure in these societies) needs to evolve to deliver an extended EV range without compromising the Ranger’s affordability, capability, or usability.
 Hence, the combustion model will continue alongside the electrified Ranger versions for the foreseeable future.